How does my support help?

 What other opportunities will I have to hear from my child or family?

-They will write to you at Christmas, and once a year you will get update about how they are doing, with some information from our co-ordinator in the field who works closely with them, you will also get the chance to hear more about the community where they live.
+They will write to you at Christmas, and once a year you will get update about how they are doing, with some information from our co-ordinator in the field who works closely with them.

 What happens if I have to cancel my support?